 The Council

 Partnership Board

-Ashington Town Council has an Enhanced Services Service Level Agreement with Northumberland County Council.
-The Partnership Board is made up of members of Ashington Town Council and Northumberland County Council and meets quarterly.
-These meetings are not held in public, however, the minutes of the meeting are received by the FGS Committee, and are available to the press and public.
+Made up of members of Ashington Town Council and Northumberland County Council, operating under the Enhanced Services Service Level Agreement.
+Meetings are not held in public, however minutes are received by the FGS Committee and are available to the press and public.

+The Council